madzadev/cropper/README.md

-Introducing Cropper - Leave image sizing headaches at bay.
+Introducing Cropper - An online image cropper for developers Image resolutions and anspect ratios should be the last things you worry about.

 ## About

-Cropper is an image cropper specified for the content creators.
-Especially for Hashnode, DEV, Medium, Hackernoon.
-Specially recommended for reposting.

-Also for YT, FB, Instagram,
+[CropScore](https://cropper.madza.dev) calculates the score (since the name) of how well the real-time crop will fit for the target use.
+The user is in full control of the upper and lower bounds of the resolutions and the correct aspect ratios are automatically set.
+All you have to do is drag and see the magic.

 Preview GIF.

 Currently the supported platforms are [Hashnode](https://hashnode.com), [DEV](https://dev.to), [Medium](https://medium.com), [Hackernoon](https://hackernoon.com), [Twitter](https://twitter.com), [LinkedIn](https://linkedin.com), [YouTube](https://youtube.com), [Pinterest](https://pinterest.com), [Facebook](https://facebook.com) and [Instagram](https://instagram.com).
 In the future I might add other sites recommended by the users.

-## What Cropper solves?

-When using the cropper presets, the images will always be cropped in the

 ## Features